Incident Report: Charlotte Subuhon

 Charlotte Subuhon drowned at a birthday party she attended at the Chafford Sports Centre pool in Rainham, Essex, in November 2000.
-The party took the form of a traditional pool party alongside 36 other children (BBC, 2003).
+The party was a traditional pool party alongside 36 other children (BBC, 2003).

 Havering Council’s Executive Director, Cynthia Griffin, said shortly following the incident that the Chafford facility was immediately closed and would not reopen until a "first-class service" for our users could be guaranteed.
 Pool parties at the site were stopped immediately following the tragedy.

-An inquest was held into Charlotte’s death which concluded that her death was accidental.
-The police ruled out any possible charges for manslaughter and, as per the protocol, handed the case to the HSE for further investigation.
-The HSE took control of the investigation on the basis that Havering Council were a potential defendant.
+An inquest was held into Charlotte’s death, which concluded that her death was accidental.
+The police ruled out any possible charges of manslaughter and, as per the protocol, handed the case to the HSE for further investigation.
+The HSE took control of the investigation because Havering Council were a potential defendant.
 Havering Council were charged with a breach of s.3(1), HSWA 1974.

 Havering Council pleaded guilty at the trial held at the Old Bailey in London (BBC, 2003).
 Ms Caroline Knight, who appeared for the prosecution, told the court that the pool had been underfunded and understaffed with an untrained manager who was struggling to keep it open (BBC, 2003).
 She told the court how Charlotte had been playing “peek-a-boo” near a large float but was later seen floating face down by another child (BBC, 2003).
 Despite being given first aid by a lifeguard and airlifted by helicopter to the hospital.
 Charlotte died shortly after her arrival at the hospital.